 It is important to note that preceptors may not respond as promptly given that they are often balancing multiple other priorities related to their work.
 If a student does not hear back from a preceptor by email after multiple attempts, they should attempt to phone the preceptor/site and/or may reach out to the EL Office for support.

 Students' use of electronic devices is to be reviewed with the preceptor at each site.
 If device use is sanctioned at the site, they are to be used with utmost discretion for educational purposes only.
-If directed by the preceptor, the device may be used to contact the preceptor for EL related matters only.
+If offered by the preceptor, the device may be used to contact the preceptor for EL-related matters only.

 Students must refrain from posting any patient, client, coordinator, preceptor, pharmacy practice or business information on the Internet or any form of social media (e.g., Facebook, X, Instagram, Snapchat, YouTube, etc.).

 Students should be mindful of their use of social media on coffee and lunch breaks while on rotation.
-It could be seen as unprofessional for a student who is meant to be on rotation posting on social media during regular working hours.
+It could be perceived as unprofessional that a student who is meant to be on rotation is posting on social media during regular working hours.

 Concurrent employment during rotations is discouraged as the rotation schedule and associated activities shall take precedence.

-If the preceptor or EL Office deems the student’s concurrent employment to adversely affect the student’s quality of work, ability to meet assignment deadlines, and/or adversely affect patient care, the student will be removed from the practice site and may be unsuccessful in completion of the course, which may result in a delay in progression in the program.
+If the preceptor or EL Office deems the student’s concurrent employment to adversely affect the student’s participation, performance, ability to meet deadlines, and/or adversely affect patient care, the student will be removed from the practice site and may be unsuccessful in completion of the course, which may result in a delay in progression in the program.

 Similarly, this also applies to other courses students may wish to take during the rotation period, including combined MBA/PharmD courses.